gh0st42/servalshellscripts/doc/usage.md

 After sending the message we checked for new conversations, listed the messages in the conversation with n3 and afterwards marked all messages as read.

-Now the some from n1:
+Now the same from n1:

 ```
 n1 ~/servaldir # meshms send 00224C08CC240C36571791E8CBCB7EFEB29C551B585EA85815A369767AB55978 "hello"